Rethinking the car insurance buying experience, reducing friction by asking one question at a time with conditional logic to skip what's irrelevant.

 Users arrive from multiple channels: lead partners like Insurify and MediaAlpha, paid ads on Google and Meta, and organic traffic from the Novo website.

 When I joined in late 2024, the flow was underperforming.
-Many users were dropping off before finishing.
-The form felt long, some fields were confusing, and there were bugs to fix.
-There are significant opportunities to improve.
+Users were dropping off before finishing: the form felt long, some fields were confusing, and there were bugs to fix.
+There was clear room to improve.

 The Problem